Glass & Glass Product Manufacturers

 A typical glass and glass product manufacturer operates out of a single location, employs 65 workers, and generates about $19.5 million annually.

-• The glass and glass product manufacturing industry consists of about 1,350 companies that employ more than 82,200 workers and generate about $26.4 billion annually.
+- The glass and glass product manufacturing industry comprises about 1,310 companies, employing more than 82,200 workers and generating about $26.4 billion annually.

-• Large US companies include O-I Glass, Owens Corning, Libbey, Anchor Hocking, Apogee, and American Fiber Green Products.
+- Large US companies include O-I Glass, Owens Corning, Anchor Hocking, Apogee, and American Fiber Green Products.
+Some large companies operate internationally.

 Industry Forecast